Omarelbasiouny/GoFundMe/README.md

 delete* = remove file from dir delete/verify = verify the User by the checking password in the file

-listMyCases = loop on files and get files contain user's password
+listMyCases = loop on files and get files that contain user's password